 The bottom line is that there is hope and there is a lot of help available now.
+More than ever before in history!

-I figure that migraines affect all the systems of the body in some way.
+Migraine disease affects all the systems of the body in some way.
 The neurological and blood vessels reacting causes the migraine.
 Our ever changing hormones, endocrine system, can be an unpredictable trigger.

 And metabolic systems in the body are affected.
 My stomach cannot digest food around the time of the attack and I get ice cold.